adamgordonbell/password_generator/article.md

 #### Everything Else

-Now that I have my app deployed and working, this is when I'd usually turn my mind to all the important but tedious parts of rolling out a side project.
-Things like getting CI/CD in place, getting a log aggregating solution in place, and maybe setting up alerts so I know if this thing goes down or 'goes viral'.
+Now that I have my app deployed and working, this is when I'd usually turn my mind to all the essential but tedious parts of rolling out a side project.
+Things like getting CI/CD in place, getting a log aggregating solution in place, and setting up alerts so I know if this thing goes down or 'goes viral'.

-Thankfully, though, without really meaning to, just by choosing Railway, I have those covered.
+Thankfully, though, without really meaning to, by choosing Railway, I have those covered.
 The log aggregation is built in.
 They are just tabs that are already set up.
 Same for metrics and an observability dashboard:

 <div style="display: flex; justify-content: space-between;">
     <img src="https://i.imgur.com/C7ONQFm.png" alt="Metrics 1" width="48%">
     <img src="https://i.imgur.com/gKoWMTC.png" alt="Metrics 2" width="48%">
 </div>

 And CI/CD is already in place.
-I just push to my main branch to deploy to production, and it's easy to set up other environments for local dev usage.
+I push to my main branch to deploy to production, and setting up other environments for local dev usage is easy.
 Since this is just a side project, I'm running things locally pointed at the prod DB, using `railway shell` to provide the secrets, and it's working quite well.

 ### Conclusion

 As I wrap up my little side project, it's clear to me how much modern operations practices can be a drag, both a drag on timelines and just mentally a process that isn't fun and drags down a side project.
-Man, it feels nice to not have to worry about all of those details!
+Man, it feels nice not to have to worry about those details!

-Even Railway's use of NIXPACKs means I don't have to mess with any docker files or worry about the slow process I had with AWS of building images and pushing them to ECR, then images being pulled from ECR and rolled out.
-I mean, something similar is happening here, but I just don't have to worry about it.
+Even Railway's use of NIXPACKs means I don't have to mess with any docker files or worry about my slow process with AWS of building images and pushing them to ECR, then images being pulled from ECR and rolled out.
+Something similar is happening here, but I don't have to worry about it.

 The easy transition from a local Flask application to a live, database-backed web service meant I could spend more time building creative (albeit unnecessary) password-strength rules and less time wrestling with deployment details.

 Here it is: [https://passwordgenerator-production-11d0.up.railway.app/](https://passwordgenerator-production-11d0.up.railway.app/).
 See if you can max out the scoring system and get on the scoreboard.
-And stay tuned for my next project, where I may just use Railway again.
+And stay tuned for my next project, where I may use Railway again.